-Douglas is working hard just to keep up.
-His 15-year-old daughter can run a 5k almost twice as fast as he can, and his 13-year-old son is going to pass him on Nordic skis sometime this winter.
-One thing he really enjoys doing?
+EHS Executive Director Douglas Fischer is working hard just to keep up.
+His 17-year-old daughter can run a 5k almost twice as fast as he can, and his 15-year-old son passes him on Nordic skis without breaking a sweat.
+One thing Douglas really enjoys doing?
 Running Environmental Health Sciences, pushing good science into public discussion and policy.